You Have Questions, We Have Answers

 When a class you would like to take is full, the first thing you should do is get yourself on the waitlist.
 Students may sign up for this when they attempt to register for a section that has reached its capacity.
 Sometimes you will be prompted to join the waitlist.
 Otherwise, copy the CRN# and enter it into the empty boxes at the bottom of the registration worksheet and click submit changes.
 You will need to access the drop down box in the table at the top of the screen and select add to waitlist.
 The first student on the ARIES Registration Waitlist is notified via email or via text message if the student has requested this feature, when a space becomes available.
 This student then has 24 hours to register for the section.
-If the student does not register for the section within the 24 hour time frame, he/she will be dropped from the ARIES Registration Waitlist for that section and the next student on the list will be notified.
+If the student does not register for the section within the 24 hour time frame, they will be dropped from the ARIES Registration Waitlist for that section and the next student on the list will be notified.

 You must meet prerequisite requirements to be able to register on the waitlist – you may still need to contact the instructor for a prerequisite override just to be able to get on the waitlist.
 You can view a Waitlist FAQ sheet here.
 You may also attempt to get into the class by requesting an override from the instructor.

 Many instructors will simply tell you to sign up on the waitlist; however, if you have an extenuating circumstance that might warrant contacting the instructor, keep these tips in mind:

 Be sure you can clearly articulate your desire for the override (i.e. why you need the course this specific semester) – be brief!

 • If there are multiple sections of the course, include the section number and the CRN number.